 São Tomé Exclusive Economic Zone

-The map at right is EEZ Block 4, which totals 5,808 square km, situated directly east of the island of Príncipe.
+EEZ Block 4 is 5,808 square kilometers, situated directly east of the island of Príncipe.
 The northeastern area near EEZ Block 4 contains a large graben structure, which is bound by the Kribi Fracture Zone.
-Click on the map to zoom in.